How Reverse Osmosis Works: A Complete Guide for Australian Homes (2026)

 RO vs Activated Carbon Filters (Pitcher or Inline)

-Carbon filters are excellent at removing chlorine, chloramines, some VOCs, and improving taste.
-They’re affordable and easy to use.
+Carbon filters are excellent at removing chlorine, chloramines (with catalytic carbon), and improving taste.
+They’re affordable and easy to install.
 But they don’t remove fluoride, nitrates, PFAS, heavy metals, or dissolved salts at meaningful levels.
-For general taste improvement, carbon is fine.
+For general taste improvement in a free chlorine city, carbon is sufficient.
 For comprehensive contaminant removal, it’s inadequate.

 RO vs Berkey (Gravity-Fed)

-Berkey is a gravity-fed stainless steel system using proprietary carbon block elements.
-It removes bacteria, protozoa, some heavy metals, chlorine, and a range of chemicals — but it does not effectively remove nitrates, fluoride (without optional add-on filters), or dissolved salts, and independent third-party testing on PFAS removal has been inconsistent.
-Berkey also operates slowly and is not certified by NSF or WQA to the same testing standards as RO systems.
-For off-grid or emergency preparedness, Berkey has a role.
-As a primary filtration system for chemical and ionic contaminants, RO outperforms it significantly.
+Berkey removes bacteria, protozoa, some heavy metals, chlorine, and a range of chemicals — but does not effectively remove nitrates, fluoride (without optional PF-2 add-on filters), or dissolved salts.
+Independent third-party testing on PFAS removal has been inconsistent, and Berkey is not certified to NSF/ANSI standards for the same contaminant claims as RO systems.
+For off-grid or emergency preparedness it has a role.
+As a primary system for chemical and ionic contaminants, RO outperforms it significantly.
+For dedicated comparisons, see our RO vs gravity filter systems, RO vs gravity filter guide, and Big Berkey vs Doulton comparison.

 RO vs Hollow Fibre / Ultrafiltration (UF)

-Hollow fibre and UF membranes filter down to 0.01–0.1 microns — effective for removing protozoa and bacteria, and useful for tank water.
+Hollow fibre and UF membranes filter down to 0.01–0.1 microns — effective for removing protozoa and bacteria, useful for tank water.
 They don’t remove dissolved contaminants including fluoride, PFAS, heavy metals, or nitrates.
-They’re an excellent option for microbiological risk but should not be confused with the chemical filtration capacity of RO.
+An excellent option for microbiological risk; not a substitute for chemical filtration.

 RO vs Ion Exchange (Water Softeners)

 Ion exchange softeners address hardness (calcium and magnesium) by replacing those ions with sodium.
-They’re not designed to remove PFAS, heavy metals in their ionic forms, fluoride, or nitrates.
-They serve a different purpose and are often used alongside RO rather than as an alternative.
+They’re not designed to remove PFAS, heavy metals, fluoride, or nitrates.
+They serve a different purpose and are often used alongside RO rather than as an alternative — particularly useful in Adelaide and Perth where hardness is high.

 RO makes strong sense if you: